symfony/symfony-docs/templating.rst

 Twig Templates
 --------------

-Symfony packages an powerful templating language called `Twig`_.
+Symfony packages a powerful templating language called `Twig`_.
 With Twig, you can write concise, readable templates that are friendly to web designers and more powerful than traditional PHP templates: